 On the same sidewalk, going toward Klong Toei Station;

-Find the old lady selling mango sticky rice.
+Find the old smiley lady selling mango sticky rice.

-Find also a lady selling skewers of pork, chicken, chicken and liver… all delicious!
+Don’t miss the lady selling skewers of pork, chicken, and liver… all delicious!

 #2 Eat at The Local Markets